-BBS is a rare inherited disease caused by genetic mutations.
+Genetic mutations cause BBS, a rare disease that someone can inherit.
 Because it’s so uncommon, diagnosis, treatment and support may be delayed.

-Marshfield Clinic offers the only comprehensive treatment services for BBS in North America, said Dr. Robert Haws, a pediatric nephrologist and founder of Marshfield Clinic’s BBS program.
+Marshfield Clinic Health System offers the only comprehensive treatment services for BBS in North America, said Dr. Robert Haws, a pediatric nephrologist and founder of the Health System’s Center of Excellence for BBS.

 “Not all doctors understand our daughters’ specific medical needs and differences,” said Mary Morris of Phoenix, Arizona.

-Her daughters, Ashley, 23, and Carly, 16, both have BBS and receive care at Marshfield Clinic.
+Her daughters, Ashley and Carly, both have BBS and receive care at the Health System.
 Patients and families like the Morris family come from around the world for specialty care.

 A rare disease with many symptoms

-BBS can result from mutations in 21 different genes that are involved in the structure and function of cell structures called cilia.
-Cilia are involved in cell movement, receiving and sending signals between cells, and sensory perception.
+BBS can result from mutations in 25 different genes that are involved in the structure and function of cell structures called cilia.
+Cilia are also involved in cell movement, receiving and sending signals between cells, and sensory perception.

 BBS affects many parts of the body.
 Common features include: